akeminvoke/limkokwing-test/README.md

     }
 }
       ```````````````````````````````````````````````````````````````````
-       ->$range is range of alphabet ,we use this variable as a indicator to loop the process
+       ->$range  variable is range of alphabet, we use this variable as a indicator to loop the process
-       ->$step is variable that we use as a started and the end point of the looping process.this value also will be use to devide by            the variable of $a  and this will determine whether the remainder is 0 or higher.
+       ->$step is  avariable that we use as a starting and the end point of the looping process. this value also will be use to be              devide by the variable of $a  and this will determine whether the remainder is 0 or higher.
-       -> if the remainder is 0 then we replace  $t with a string/alphabet  to it current position of $string starting from A-Z.
+       ->If the remainder is 0 then we replace  $t with a string into it current position of $string starting from A-Z.

-       ->if the remainder is higher than 0 then we put $step value which is number into  it current position of $string.
+       ->If the remainder is higher than 0 then we put $step value into it current position of $string which sitring.
-       ->lastly we will return the result in json format  back to the front-end.
+       ->Lastly we will return the result in json format  back to the front-end.
   ----------------------------------------------------------------------------------------------------------------------------------
        ### Question 2 Technical explanation

-       below are the explanation of how the sample code for the question 2 work
+       Below are the explanation of how the awnser for question 2  sample code work

-       a) front -end
+       a) Front -end
-         ->for the front-end part I provide a scalable input fields which giving an option for user add the details as many as they               want.
+         ->for the front-end part I provide a scalable input fields which giving an option for user to add the details as many as they            like.
          ->below is the example of sample code that make add input field feature work
        ``````````````````````````````````````````````````````````````````````````````````````
         $(function() {